TradeSgnl Logo

 Lots: The pct value is treated as the exact number of lots to close (pct=0.5 closes exactly 0.5 lots)

 Max Trade Limits: Control the number of positions the EA can open.
-Max Trades limits the total number of open positions across all symbols (useful for managing overall account exposure).
-Max Trades Per Symbol prevents overexposure on single instruments (e.g., limit 3 trades on EURUSD).
-Both default to 0 (no limit) for backward compatibility.
+Max Trades limits the total number of open positions across all symbols.
+Max Trades Per Symbol prevents overexposure on single instruments.

 Max Total Lot Size: This safety feature limits your total exposure across all open positions.
-When enabled (non-zero value), the EA will reject new trades if opening them would exceed the maximum total lot size.
-Useful for managing overall account risk and preventing excessive leverage.
+When enabled (non-zero value), the EA rejects new trades if opening them would exceed the maximum total lot size.

 Tip